Next-generation firewall: Evolution of next-generation firewalls

 Modern threats like web-based malware attacks, targeted attacks, application-layer attacks, and more have had a significantly negative effect on the threat landscape.
 In fact, one in four attacks exploit vulnerabilities in public-facing applications, as opposed to weaknesses in networking components and services.

 Stateful firewalls with simple packet filtering capabilities were efficient blocking unwanted applications as most applications met the port-protocol expectations.
 Administrators could promptly prevent an unsafe application from being accessed by users by blocking the associated ports and protocols.
 But blocking a web application that uses port 80 by closing the port would also mean complications with the entire HTTP protocol.

 Protection based on ports, protocols, IP addresses is no more reliable and viable.
 This has led to the development of identity-based security approach, which takes organizations a step ahead of conventional security appliances which bind security to IP-addresses.

 NGFWs offer administrators a deeper awareness of and control over individual applications, along with deeper inspection capabilities by the firewall.
-Administrators can create very granular "allow/deny" rules for controlling use of websites and applications in the network.
+Administrators can create granular "allow/deny" rules for controlling use of websites and applications in the network.